Ngo, Hood, Martin, Painter, Smith & Zappavigna (2022: 38):

 Moreover, if what the authors regard as "sing/song" pitch:

-//3 hopefully / next ↑time I will
+//3 hopefully / next ↑time I willis compared with an accurate phonological analysis:

 //1 get my / ↓hair colour / back